MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qsharp-local.md

     :::image type="content" source="../media/vscode-estimates-local-results-tab-shorRE.png" alt-text="Screenshot showing how to display the menu to select the resource estimate outputs of your choice.":::

 1. The **Qubit-time diagram** shows the tradeoffs between the number of physical qubits and the runtime of the algorithm.
-In the "Estimate type" column of the results table, you can see the number of different combinations of $\text{\{number of qubit, runtime\}}$ for your algorithm algorithm.
+In the "Estimate type" column of the results table, you can see the number of different combinations of $\text{\{number of qubits, runtime\}}$ for your algorithm algorithm.
 In this case, the Resource Estimator calculates 17 different combinations.

     :::image type="content" source="../media/qubit-time-diagram-shorRE.png" alt-text="Screenshot showing the qubit-time diagram of the Resource Estimator.":::

-    The qubit-time diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubit, runtime\}}$ pair.
+    The qubit-time diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubits, runtime\}}$ pair.
 You can hover over each point to see the details of the resource estimation at that point.
 For more information, see [Qubit-time diagram](xref:microsoft.quantum.overview.resources-estimator-output.data#qubit-time-diagram).

 1. The **Space diagram** tab displays the distribution of physical qubits used for the algorithm and the [T factories](xref:microsoft.quantum.concepts.tfactories).
 In this example, the number of physical qubits required to run the algorithm are 427726, 196686 of which are algorithm qubits and 231040 of which are T factory qubits.